You Can't Be Desperate and Successful

 If the answer is "releasing and relaxing", awesome, groove on over to step two.
 If the answer is "gripping and tensing", stop, drop, and roll.
 From Beck: "When we realize we're off course, the best thing we can do is slow down or even stop in our tracks."
 Our body is indicating this particular goal probably isn't for us and we might be wise to let it go.
 Of course, we can continue to strive and struggle and prise open cocoons that don't belong to us if we wish.
 But we should know it's far more beautiful — and, ironically, fruitful — to align ourselves with those that are.

 - Choose the other D-word.
 If we feel this specific goal is a true bullseye, we can come at it holding nothing back.
 From here, we now pursue this endeavour with determination, not desperation.
-The difference is that determination is a clean (and pleasant smelling) fuel source.
+The difference is that determination is a clean, empowering, pleasant smelling fuel source.
 With determination, we have clarity of purpose, limitless energy, and an abundance of joy.
 Where desperation repels, determination can't help but attract.

 Coincidentally, Michael Keaton was recently asked for advice he'd share with emerging actors.
 His response?
 "Desperation will kill you."
 Who are we to argue with Batman and Birdman?